MihaiCatalin120/ourosnake/README.md

   </th>
 </table>

-Grab the appropiate ourosnake file and the assets folder and enjoy!
+Grab the game by either going to the Releases tab or downloading the source code.
+Enjoy!

 ## Building from source
 If you want to compile a custom version of the game, follow the steps below according to your OS: